 The Festival is a project of the Wellington Water Watchers, a non-profit organization dedicated to the protection, restoration and conservation of source water in Guelph-Wellington.

 We humbly acknowledge and send our gratitude to the original ancestors of the territory through which the Speed and Eramosa rivers course.
 These First Peoples from various lineages stewarded these lands and waters as caretakers.
 We send our respect to the Mississaugas of the New Credit as treaty holders of this land.
 We also send our respect to our neighbours who have peopled these lands for many generations, the Wendat, the Haudenosaunee and the Anishnabeg, and to our many Indigenous neighbours here in Guelph and across Turtle Island.

-We would also like to acknowledge the important support of our 2017 advertising sponsors.
-Please thank them for their support of the Festival when using their services and purchasing their products.
+We would also like to acknowledge the important support of our 2018 advertising sponsors.
+Please thank them for their support of the Festival when using theirervices and purchasing their products.

-A special thank you to the 2017 2Rivers Festival Steering Committee who have dedicated their time to connect us more closely with our rivers, and for all their efforts in developing the program - Laura Andrighetti, Paul Botros, Jane Hudson, Peter Jaspers-Fayer, Leanne Johns, Stan Kozak, Debbie Kurt, James Levesque, Patti Maurice, Karen McKeown, Sue Rietschin and Arlene Slocombe.
+A special thank you to the 2018 2Rivers Festival Steering Committee who have dedicated their time to connect us more closely with our rivers, and for all their efforts in developing the program - Laura Andrighetti, Paul Botros, Jane Hudson, Peter Jaspers-Fayer, Leanne Johns, Stan Kozak, Debbie Kurt, James Levesque, Patti Maurice, Karen McKeown, Susan Ratcliffe, Emma Callon, Cynthia Spring, and Arlene Slocombe.